CardiacAtlasProject/dcm4chee-arc-notes/INSTALLATION-dcm4chee-arc-5.10.5-centos-7-mysql-5.7.19.md

    $ vagrant plugin install vagrant-vbguest
    ```

-2. Create a directory for your vm and copy [vagrant-bootstrap.sh](dcm4chee-arc-notes/vagrant-bootstrap.sh) file to that directory.
+2. Create a directory for your vm.

+3. Copy [vagrant-bootstrap.sh](dcm4chee-arc-notes/vagrant-bootstrap.sh) file to that directory.

 3. Create **CentOS 7** vm:
    ```